Childhood Brain and Spinal Cord Tumors Treatment Overview (PDQ®)

 Other tests and procedures may be done to find out if cancer has spread:

 - Lumbar puncture : A procedure used to collect cerebrospinal fluid (CSF) from the spinal column.
-This is done by placing a needle between two bones in the spine and into the spinal column.
-A sample of CSF is removed and checked under a microscope for signs that the tumor has spread to the CSF.
+This is done by placing a needle between two bones in the spine and into the CSF around the spinal cord and removing a sample of the fluid.
+The sample of CSF is checked under a microscope for signs that the tumor has spread to the CSF.
 The sample may also be checked for the amounts of protein and glucose.
 A higher than normal amount of protein or lower than normal amount of glucose may be a sign of a tumor.
 This procedure is also called an LP or spinal tap.
 A lumbar puncture is usually not used to stage childhood spinal cord tumors.

 - Bone scan : A procedure to check if there are rapidly dividing cells, such as cancer cells, in the bone.
 A very small amount of radioactive material is injected into a vein and travels through the bloodstream.
 The radioactive material collects in the bones and is detected by a scanner.